 Production begins with sales and propagation planning.
-In the process, the potential for growing each variety in the markets is estimated in order to determine production requirements.
-Planning starts up to three years before the seeds are sold to farmers; plants need time to grow.
+Within the planning process, the potential for growing each variety in the markets is estimated in order to determine seed production requirements.
+Planning starts up to three years before the seed is sold to farmers; plants need time to grow.

 Propagation and field production

-To ensure outstanding seed quality, it is important to observe high and culture-specific requirements.
-These include, for example, spacing controls between propagation areas of different varieties of a crop.
-Such minimum distances are intended to prevent the entry of undesired varietal properties by the pollen of other stocks.
-During the time on the field, specialists monitor the stocks.
-Propagation is completed with the harvest.
+To ensure outstanding seed quality, it is important to observe high standards and market-specific requirements.
+These include, for example, spacing control between seed propagation areas of different crop varieties.
+Such minimum distances are intended to prevent the entry of undesirable varietal properties introduced by the pollen of other seed producing stock.
+During the time on the field, specialists monitor the stock.
+Seed propagation is completed with the harvest.

 Maturity and fertilization

 Flowering is the centerpiece of breeding.
 It is here that the crossing process begins.
-Flowers must be pollinated to produce seeds or fruits.
-Without pollination, there can be no fertilization, and also no seeds.
+Flowers must be pollinated to produce seed or fruit.
+Without pollination, there can be no fertilization, and also no seed.
 Pollination is essential for seed production.

-The raw material is processed after the harvest.
-It is cleaned, gently dried and sorted by size (calibrated).
-All processes are designed to treat the seeds gently, so that seedlings remain protected and optimal germination is ensured.
+The raw material is processed after harvest.
+It is then cleaned, carefully dried and sorted by size (calibrated).
+All processes are designed to treat the seed carefully, so that seedlings remain intact and optimal germination is ensured.

-Technical processes are based on the nature and size of the seeds of different crops.
+Technical processes are based on the nature and size of the seed of different crops.
 Corn is harvested as cobs and only removed from the cob after drying.
-The naturally edged sugarbeet seed, on the other hand, still needs to be polished and pilled before the round “pill” is created, which enables single-seed sowing.
+The unusually shaped sugarbeet seed, on the other hand, still needs polishing and pelleting before the final seed is produced, where the final seed supports precision planting.

-Throughout the propagation process, each batch is examined again and again.
-Checks are carried out to ascertain whether the seed actually has all the quality features and properties, such as resistance to diseases or quality-determining ingredients.
-Germination and the driving force of the seeds are also determined.
-Only when the seed has been “put through its paces” and it has passed all checks, is it released for sale, packaged and shipped.
+Throughout the seed propagation process, each lot is tested again and again.
+Reviews are carried out to determine whether the seed actually has all the quality features and characteristics, such as disease resistance and high quality genetic traits.
+Germination and plant viability are also determined.
+Only when the seed has been tested and retested, and has passed all of the testing protocol, is it packaged, shipped and released for sale.
 In this way, farmers are guaranteed to receive seed of the highest quality.

 Packaging and certification

-Seed production is mainly organized by the breeders themselves.
-However, depending on the type of crop, it may happen in cooperation with several agricultural partners and processing plants.
-After a range of official and quality checks, the seeds are then ready for sale.
+Seed production is primarily organized by the breeders.
+Depending on the crop type, seed production may happen in cooperation with several agricultural partners and processing plants.
+After a range of official and quality tests and audits, the seed is then ready for sale.
 Packaging and certification in Germany for example, takes place under regulatory control.
 This ensures that only certified seed with high germination and varietal purity reaches the market.